CidQu/wreckfest-json-tool/README.md

 # wreckfest-json-tool
-JSON Extractor and Importer tool for Wreckfest
+JSON Export and Import tool for Wreckfest

+This script will export and import Wreckfest json language files.

+Import will add soon.